 The scope of computing has changed substantially in the past 20 years.
-The introduction of cloud infrastructure has enabled organisations to manage their digital technology, and resources.
+This is a result of the introduction of cloud infrastructure has enabled organisations to manage their digital technology and resources.
 At the same time as reducing up-front costs, gaining flexibility, reliability and security.

 Cloud infrastructure and cloud computing have both seen adoption rates increase.
 According to a recent O’Reilly survey, 90% of organisations are using cloud computing.
 This is a slight increase in comparison to the same survey in the previous year (88%).
 With almost half planning to migrate 50% or more of their applications to the cloud in the coming year.

 Cloud infrastructure is the on-demand availability of computer systems.
 As well as cloud resources such as data storage, servers, networking, visualisation software and management tools.
 It consists of hardware and software that support the delivery of a cloud computing model and services to customers.